Swedish phonology: Stress

+Pitch accents

+Stressed syllables carry one of two different tones, often described as pitch accents, or tonal word accents.
+They are called acute and grave accent, accent 1 and accent 2.
+The actual realization of these two tones varies from dialect to dialect.
+In the central Swedish dialect of Stockholm, accent 1 is characterized by a low tone at the beginning of the stressed syllable (fìsken 'the fish') and accent 2, by a high tone at the beginning of the stressed syllable (mátta 'mat').
+When the word is in a prominent/focused position, a high tone often occurs following the word accent (fìskén).
+In accent 2 words, this results in two high tones within the word (e.g. máttá), hence the term "two-peaked" for this dialect.
+In southern Swedish, a "one-peaked" dialect, accent 1 is realized as a high tone at the beginning of the stressed syllable (físken) and accent 2, by a low tone (màtta).

+Generally, the grave accent is characterized by a later timing of the word accent pattern as compared with the acute accent.

 The phonemicity of this tonal system is demonstrated in the nearly 300 pairs of two-syllable words differentiated only by their use of either grave or acute accent.
 Outside of these pairs, the main tendency for tone is that the acute accent appears in monosyllables (since the grave accent cannot appear in monosyllabic words) while the grave accent appears in polysyllabic words.
 Polysyllabic forms resulting from declension or derivation also tend to have a grave accent except when it is the definite article that is added.
 This tonal distinction has been present in Scandinavian dialects at least since Old Norse though a greater number of polysyllables now have an acute accent.
 These are mostly words that were monosyllabic in Old Norse, but have subsequently become disyllabic, as have many loanwords.
 For example, Old Norse kømr ('comes') has become kommer in Swedish (with an acute accent).

 The distinction can be shown with the minimal pair anden 'the mallard' (tone 1) and anden 'the spirit' (tone 2).